drscranto/ESA-2015/Readme.md

 ## gillespie2.R

 This is a modified Gillespie algorithm, which allows demographic rates/intensities to change with time and which correctly samples the waiting time to the next event.

+# Errors?

+This is draft code so I apologize for any errors it may contain.
+Please let me know about any such cases and I will try to fix them as soon as possible.

+Email: geoffrey.legault@colorado.edu